HL7/CDA-ccda/input/pagecontent/generalguidance.md

 Good practice recommends that the following be present whenever the document is viewed:
 - Document title and document dates
-- Service and encounter types, and date ranges as appropriate
+- Service and encounter types and date ranges as appropriate
 - Names of all persons along with their roles, participations, participation date ranges, identifiers, address, and telecommunications information
 - Names of selected organizations along with their roles, participations, participation date ranges, identifiers, address, and telecommunications information
 - Date of birth for recordTarget(s)